This page is part of the Hardware Advice series

-Even though the use of optical drives is diminishing having a CD/DVD/Blu-ray in your computer could still come in handy: also lack of space in a desktop case is logically not a big issue like it is with laptops.
+Even though the use of optical drives is diminishing, having a CD/DVD/Blu-ray in your computer could still come in handy, even more so because a lack of available space is usually not a big issue for desktop computers like it is with laptops.
 Select a model that supports Dual Layer DVD, DVD+RW and DVD-RW.
 Blu-ray is optional.
 Being able to write backups to DVD (or Blu-ray) is very useful.

 We recommend spending your money on quality as well, which means don’t get the cheapest of the cheapest.
 It’s absolutely worth the extra money to have a reliable and stable computer, especially when you depend on it for your studies and work.
 Well known A-brands include: ASUS, Gigabyte, MSI (for motherboards and GPUs), Antec, Corsair, Seasonic (cases and power supplies), etc.

 A display is essential for a desktop computer, but might also be interesting when you buy a laptop.
 Usually it offers a better working environment (position) and a bigger screen with higher resolution so you can fit more on your display, which might be useful.